 Classification of vehicles

 The category of vehicles being imported determines the amount of import duty in Ghana.
-Also, any car that is imported or exported (traded internationally) is listed in a customs document known as the Harmonized Code.
+Also, any imported or exported car (traded internationally) is listed in a customs document known as the Harmonized Code.

 The Harmonized System is used to classify all imported cars that go through customs.
 Cars are assigned codes and categories depending on vehicle import duty Ghana specified rates.